open-feature/spec/specification/glossary.md

 ### Rule

 A rule is some criteria that's used to determine which variant a particular context should be mapped to.

+### Tracking Occurrence

+A particular user action or application state representing a business objective or outcome, identified by a unique string, and recorded using the [tracking API](./sections/06-tracking.md).

 ## SDK Paradigms